junxit/us-congress-bills-112/bill.md

 legis-num: H.R.
 1801
 congress: 112th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 1801

-> To amend title 49, United States Code, to provide for expedited security screenings for members of the Armed Forces.
+That the bill from the House of Representatives (H.R.
+1801) entitled “An Act to amend title 49, United States Code, to provide for expedited security screenings for members of the Armed Forces.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title